yandex-cloud/terraform-provider-yandex/docs/resources/dataproc_cluster.md

 # {{.Name}} ({{.Type}})

-Manages a Data Proc cluster.
+Manages a Yandex Data Processing cluster.
 For more information, see [the official documentation](https://cloud.yandex.com/docs/data-proc/).

 ## Example usage